fbpx

 By Pati Egan

-In 1959, the first year of Camp, Mass was held in the Grotto.
-The Chapel was not yet built.
+In 1959, the first year of Camp, the campers had Mass in the Grotto.
+The Chapel was not built yet.
 The 50th Anniversary Book notes that the Chapel was dedicated June 12, 1960.
-This also was the formal dedication of Camp Ondessonk.
+This was the formal dedication of Camp Ondessonk.

 The Chapel Camp Ondessonk Dedication 1960